How is the Newcastle United wage bill so high – Surely these numbers don’t add up?

 With the release of the latest set of Newcastle United accounts (late again) it’s been looked over by most fans of the club with ultimate scepticism, much like anything that has been done by the owner over the last 12 years.

-The one thing that did make my ears prick up was the mention of the Newcastle United wage bill coming in at £93m and it SHOULD raise a few eyebrows.
+The one thing that did make my ears stand up was the mention of the Newcastle United wage bill coming in at £93m and it SHOULD raise a few eyebrows.

 Let’s take our highest earner Jonjo Shelvey.
 He is widely reported to be on £70,000 a week which is just over £3.6m a year and if you take our captain Jamaal Lascelles and speculate that he’s on £50,000 a week (£2.6m a year), the figures look a bit odd.